8 CABLE PARKS REVIEWED - 2026

 2-Tower

 Bangkok's newest wake park opened February 2026, directly opposite Mega Bangna mall.
 Wakegarden runs a 2-tower beginner-specialist cable with instructor-controlled speed and a genuine "stand within 5 attempts or coaching continues" guarantee - the most confident beginner promise of any park in Thailand.
 Equipment is included, there's no kicker or pool gap yet (planned for later 2026), and the online booking system is the most advanced in Thai wakeboarding, with a digital wallet, VIP loyalty tiers, and 48-hour cancellation refunds.
-During the soft opening (until 31 March 2026) sessions are 600 THB/hour - 50% off the regular rate.
 For Bang Na residents and anyone near the eastern side of Bangkok, this is now the obvious first stop.

 Varapa Wakepark